The Element Carbon

 Although the earth has some natural carbon sinks, such as dissolved CO2 in the ocean and organic plant matter, these sinks have not been able to keep up with the increased levels of carbon as a result of human activity.
 There is a great deal of active research investigating ways to mitigate and reverse this trend.
 This encompasses a wide variety of different areas.
 For instance, carbon capture technology is a way to possibly remove carbon dioxide from the atmosphere.
 Ways of generating energy without generating carbon, like wind and solar, is another area of active research.

-Carbon and polymers
+Carbon Element and Polymers

 The strong bonds between carbons also enable the formation of polymers, long chains of linked carbon atoms.
 An important subcategory of polymers is plastic, one of the most common materials in our lives.
 The strength and versatility of carbon-carbon bonds enable polymers and plastics to serve many functions.
 Everything from durable water bottles to airplanes uses plastic in their construction.
 But these strong bonds can also make it hard to break down these materials, and many things made of plastic never break down and end up causing pollution and damage when they make their way into the environment.